top of page

 MENTORED RESEARCH EXPERIENCE

 Dalhousie is a leading innovative, research-intensive university, inspiring our diverse scholarly community to serve Nova Scotia, our region, our nation, and the world.
-The fellow will be expected to manage six – ten research projects under one-on-one mentorship from orthopaedic faculty within the division of sports medicine at Dalhousie University.
+The fellow will be expected to manage 6-10 research projects under one-on-one mentorship from orthopaedic faculty within the division of sports medicine at Dalhousie University.
 On-site research assistants will help you to complete your high impact studies and provide you with the necessary materials to further your knowledge of the field.
 It is expected that the fellow will participate in:

 • Basic science lectures